garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week04/Local Search.md

 ## Steps
 1. we start from some initial state
+2. perform a number of actions searching for a solution

 ## Main Idea
 - resembling an [[agent]] exploring the search space & move along successor relations